jasonmpittman/research-ideas/research-ideas-2017.md

 How do distance hybrid doctoral students perceive a requirement to submit a research and writing plan as a precondition to candidacy?

 Which factor is a significant predictor for the other: quality of faculty predicting student success or quality of students predicting competency in faculty?

+#### Week 3
+What elements of scientific peer review impart the notion of scholarly work unto research?

+To what extent does crowdsourced review of written research function in the same manner as elective peer review (e.g., journal, conference)?

+What is the social network density threshold whereby operationalized peer review of written research exceeds the quality in such review when performed through traditional modalities?

+To what degree is crowdsourced review of scholarly writing able to more significantly measure research *significance* compared to traditional review modalities?

+What would be the optimal bounded question instrument to solicit crowdsourced review of scholarly writing?

+What ratio or balance between subject matter experts and non-subject matter experts would be ideal in a crowdsourced research peer review?

+What would be the optimal algorithmic steps in a human-based genetic algorithm designed to crowdsource scientific peer review of written research?

+#### Week 4
+What is the decision making process for selecting and implementing a workflow productivity system?

+What are the common factors between modern workflow productivity systems that lead to increases in personal productivity?

+Are there identified elements in workflow productivity systems that stimulate dopamine pathways more optimally than other elements?

+To what extent does physically writing a research article synthesis/summary produce a different EEG pattern than electronically typing?

+Does writing a research article synthesis/summary while sitting produce a significantly different EEG pattern than writing whilst standing?

+Can non-invasive brain-machine interfaces be operationalized to modulate productivity task focus such that types of tasks are dynamically introduced based on EEG state?

+What are the common factors of workflow productivity systems employed by academics with an Author Impact Factor (h-index) of greater than 20 after 20 years?